Get

 Because labor is uncomfortable, a cat will repeatedly vocalize while giving birth.
 If your cat is making a variety of vocalizations, like loud meows, she most likely still has kittens inside her.

 The only time you need to worry about your cat vocalizing during the birthing process is if it continues long after the last kitten was born.
-This could be a sign of distress, meaning something could be askew, so be prepared to give your vet a call.
+This could be a sign of distress, meaning something could be askew, so be prepared to get in touch with a vet.

 3. She’s Straining